aelkz/ZF2-ApiRest/README.md

 ZF2-ApiRest
 ======================

-Simple Example Api Rest with Zend Framework 2
+Simple Example Api Rest with Zend Framework 2 and Doctrine 2

 ## Install with Composer